huggingface/transformers/docs/source/installation.md

 # Installation

-Install 🤗 Transformers for whichever deep learning library you're working with, setup your cache, and configure 🤗 Transformers to run offline.
+Install 🤗 Transformers for whichever deep learning library you're working with, setup your cache, and optionally configure 🤗 Transformers to run offline.

 🤗 Transformers is tested on Python 3.6+, PyTorch 1.1.0+, TensorFlow 2.0+, and Flax.
 Follow the installation instructions below for the deep learning library you are using: